-Over time, smoking becomes a strong habit.
-Daily events, like waking up in the morning, finishing a meal, drinking coffee, or taking a break at work, often trigger your urge to smoke.
-Breaking the link between the trigger and smoking will help you stop.
+Over time, using tobacco becomes a strong habit.
+Daily events, like waking up in the morning, finishing a meal, drinking coffee, or taking a break at work, often trigger your urge to use it.
+Breaking the link between the trigger and tobacco use will help you stop.

 On your Quit Day go down this list:

-Be prepared to feel the urge to smoke.
-It will pass whether you smoke or not.
+Be prepared to feel the urge to use tobacco and the urge will probably be pretty strong.
+But, it's important to remember that urge will pass whether you give in to it or not.
 Use the 4 D’s to help fight the urge:

-Often this simple trick will allow you to move beyond the strong urge to smoke.
+Often this simple trick will allow you to move beyond the strong urge to use tobacco.

 The American Cancer Society medical and editorial content team